Anonymous3202/ValExtractor/README.md

 Note1: all the files `*.xlsx` are obtained after we manually labeled the refactoring results of replication, rather than automatically generated.

-Note2: the way to obtain all the files under `/patch/Lang/ours` and the way to obtain all the files under `/jrrt/Lang/JRRT` will be will be explained in [IDEA Instruction](Implementation/idea/README.md) and [JRRT Instruction](Implementation/jrrt/README.md)respectively.
+Note2: the way to obtain all the files under `/patch/Lang/ours` and the way to obtain all the files under `/jrrt/Lang/JRRT` will be will be explained in [IDEA Instruction](Implementation/idea/README.md) and [JRRT Instruction](Implementation/jrrt/README.md) respectively.

 ## 7. Reproduce Case Study